elflacosebas/migraR/README.md

 **migraR functions**

-The migraR functions were concived for estimate via non-linear optimization, the parameters of the Rogers and Castro models wit seven, eleven and thirteen parameters.
+The migraR functions were concived for estimate via linear optimization of the $log(MR)$, the parameters of the Rogers and Castro models wit seven, eleven and thirteen parameters.
 Besides, the package gives the user the posibility to investigate wich curve fits better using the method provided in the IUSSP manual for the estimation of Rogers and Castro multi exponential model migration